amd/aocl-data-analytics/README.md

    * Open Visual Studio and load the `AOCL-DA.sln` file then build Debug or Release builds using the GUI, or

-   * In a powershell type `devenv .\AOCL-DA.sln /build "Debug"` to build the solution (change to Release as appropriate)
+   * In a command prompt type `devenv .\AOCL-DA.sln /build "Debug"` or `cmake --build . --config Debug` to build the solution (change to Release as appropriate)

    * If using the GNU toolchain, build using cmake and Ninja.